Philip Gröning

-Philip Gröning (born 7 April 1959 in Düsseldorf) is a German director, documentary film maker and screenwriter.
+Philip Gröning (born 7 April 1959, in Düsseldorf) is a German director, documentary film maker and screenwriter.

 Career

-Gröning was raised in Germany and US, but also traveled extensively.
-He studied Medicine and Psychology before beginning in the cinema with some acting.
-In 1986 he began doing his own films.
+Gröning was raised in Germany and U.S., but also traveled extensively.
+He studied Medicine and Psychology, before beginning in the cinema with some acting.
+In 1986, he began doing his own films.
 His first documentary was The Last Picture Taken.

-In 2005 he gained acclaim for Into Great Silence.
+In 2005, he gained acclaim for Into Great Silence.
 His 2013 film The Police Officer's Wife was screened in the main competition section at the 70th Venice International Film Festival and won the Special Jury Prize.